Decoding 5 Divided by 2.3: A Deep Dive into Division and Decimal Arithmetic

 Q: Why do we need to round the answer?

 A: In many cases, the division results in a non-terminating decimal.
-On top of that, rounding provides a practical approximation for the sake of clarity and practicality.
+Now, rounding provides a practical approximation for the sake of clarity and practicality.
 The level of rounding depends on the needed accuracy.

 -